★★★★★

 Diabetic Peripheral Neuropathy

 Diabetic Peripheral Neuropathy, also known as DPN is a nerve disorder that typically affects your legs, feet, arms, and hands.
-This kind of nerve damage is a result of complicated diabetes caused by a high level of sugar in blood and inflammation of nerves.
-The possible symptoms of Diabetic Peripheral Neuropathy are:
+This type of nerve damage is caused by complications from diabetes, including high blood sugar levels and inflammation of the nerves.
+The possible symptoms of diabetic peripheral neuropathy include:

 • Muscle Cramps